 Holders of PCP certification may be granted transfer credits for the PCP component.
 The remainder of the diploma program can be completed in a minimum of 4 semesters at a cost of approximately $5,900.00*.

-*Costs are approximate, current to September 2017, and subject to change without notice.
+*Costs are approximate, current to July 2018, and subject to change without notice.
 Costs include JIBC course learner fees, but do not include taxes, textbooks, supplies, or program application fees.
 All costs listed are for domestic students.
-Please check course registration information for exact costs and international student fees.
+Please check course registration information for exact costs.

 Primary Care Paramedic (PCP) Certificate Component (8 courses, 30 credits total)